faycal-gh/faycal-gh/README.md

 ## Hi there !, I am Faiçal Ghali (a Bug 🐞)

 **My skills 💻:**
-- Web Back-end/Android Developper from Algeria 	:algeria:
+- Web Back-end/Android Developer from Algeria 	:algeria:
 - I Code with Java/Python and PHP
-- I am SpringBoot/Angular developer
+- I am SpringBoot/Angular Developer

 **What I do**
 - 📰  Self-learning to develop my programming skills